lotharschulz/tensorflow2DimsToALine/README.md

-Pls note: sliders (jupyter notebook widgets) as above in the screenshot are only visible if jupyter notebook viewer runs with jupyter nbextension enabled.
+Pls note: sliders (jupyter notebook widgets) as above in the screenshot are only visible if jupyter notebook viewer runs with enabled [widgetsnbextension](https://github.com/jupyter-widgets/ipywidgets/issues/541#issuecomment-215419489).